volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 /*
 Prints:
 [
-  'John',
+  "John",
   index: 13,
-  input: 'Today we met John.
-John was happy to see us.',
+  input: "Today we met John.
+John was happy to see us.",
   groups: undefined
 ]
 */